Lesson: Stress, Strain, and Elastic Modulus

 In this lesson, we will learn how to calculate the change in the length and the volume of a material given properties such as its Young's modulus and bulk modulus.

 Sample Question Videos

-A 20.0-m-tall hollow aluminium flagpole is equivalent in strength to a solid cylinder 4.00 cm in diameter.
+A 20.0-m-tall hollow aluminum flagpole is equivalent in strength to a solid cylinder 4.00 cm in diameter.
 A strong wind bends the pole equivalently to a horizontal 900.0-N force acting on the the top of the pole.
 How far to the side does the top of the pole flex?
-Use a value of Pa for the shear modulus of aluminium.
+Use a value of Pa for the shear modulus of aluminum.

 A steel suspension rod of a suspension bridge is 23 m long.
 The suspension rod must not stretch by more than 1.1 cm when a truck with a mass of kg passes over the section of the bridge suspended from the rod.
 What diameter must the rod have if it supports the entire weight of such a truck?
 Use a value of Pa for the Young’s modulus of steel.